dcompane/controlm_toolset/docker/README.md

 # controlm_toolset

 ## Docker examples
+Please let me know of improvements you think would be useful For future:
+- test the STOPSIGNAL dockerfile command and use it in the run_register to test for non-usual stop signals.

 - Purpose: create docker image to show possibility of agent running in docker
 - Files